jsidrach/mnm-digest/README.md

 Overview
 --------

-* **Problem**: if subscribed directly to menéame, there is no option to set the newsfeed to only update every X hours and only show the top Y stories over the these last X hours, reducing the overall noise and constant updates
+* **Problem**: if subscribed directly to menéame, there is no option to set the newsfeed to only update every X days and only show the top Y stories over the these last X days, reducing the overall noise and constant updates
-* **Proposed solution**: Menéame Digest retrieves the top X stories over the last Y hours and displays them, setting your own pace
+* **Proposed solution**: Menéame Digest retrieves the top X stories over the last Y days and displays them, setting your own pace
 * **Limitations**: pasts digests are not stored, only the most recent one is - use a newsfeed's service (like [Feedly](https://feedly.com)) to subscribe to this digest and store past feeds

 #### Algorithm